 Price Each Pay Grade

 The assignment of pay rate to each pay grade is attained with the help of the wage curve.
 A wage curve reflects on a graph the existing pay rate, which is paid for jobs in various pay grades in relation to the ranks assigned to each job.
 The wage curve shows:

 - Current average pay rate for the grades or job.

-- Making corrections to out of line rates: The average existing pay for a job may not be equitable, i.e. too high or low, in relation to other jobs.
-If the pay is below the line, then a raise is required, whereas if the pay is above the wage line, then pay cut or pay freeze is preferred.
+- Making corrections to out-of-line rates: The average existing pay for a job may not be equitable, i.e. too high or low, in relation to other jobs.
+Further, if the pay is below the line, then there is a need for raise.
+Whereas if the pay is above the wage line, then the management can go for a pay cut or a pay.

-- Establishing Rate Ranges: In general, employer organization do not prefer a single rate for all the jobs in a specific pay grade, rather they establish rate ranges for different grades so that there exist different levels and equivalent pay rates within each pay grade.
+- Establishing Rate Ranges: In general, employer organizations do not prefer a single rate for all the jobs in a specific pay grade.
+Rather, they establish rate ranges for different grades so that there exist different levels and equivalent pay rates within each pay grade.

-Wage Administration Rules: The information with respect to average salaries and ranges in the salaries of the group should be made clear to the staff concerned because secrecy in this matter may lead to dissatisfaction and it may also impair the probable motivating impact of disclosure.
-At last, the employee is appraised and the wage is determined for the grade in which he/she is perfectly fit.
+The information with respect to average salaries and ranges in the salaries of the group must be clear to the staff concerned.
+This is because secrecy in this matter may lead to dissatisfaction.
+Also, it may impair the probable motivating impact of disclosure.
+Hence, the appraisal of employees takes place.
+Along with that, the wage is determined by the grade in which he/she is perfectly fit.

-In a nutshell, wage and salary administration is a challenging task for the management which involves decisions relating to the appropriate wage structure for the human resources.
-It is the set of practices employed in the planning and disbursing payment to the employees.
+All in all, wage and salary administration is a challenging task for management, which involves decisions relating to the appropriate wage structure for human resources.
+It is the set of practices employed in the planning and disbursing of payments to the employees.